 The definition of knowledge in Islam varies from which side you’re looking into.
 If you’re seeing it from a religious perspective, then it has an alternative meaning.
 If you’re searching for something worldly, then it has some other meaning.

 But Allah Almighty orders us to get both types of knowledge.
 Not only this, but Islam also teaches us to educate a person in need, because they are the rising star of the future.
-In this post, we have shared why the Importance of Education aspect of our life.
+In this post, we have shared why the Importance of the Education aspect of our life.

 i) Education types